goaround/affiliate-link-marker/README.txt

 1. Upload the folder `affiliate-marker` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to `Settings` → `Affiliate Marker` and add your own affiliate domains or change the default disclosure.
-1. Add an affiliate link to one of your post and check out the `*` in the front end next to the link and the disclosure at the end of your post.
+1. Add an affiliate link to one of your post and you'll see the `*` in the front end next to the link and the disclosure at the end of your post.

 == Frequently Asked Questions ==